Terms of Service

-If we share non-public information about the Adloop MOP with you, you must keep it confidential and use reasonable security measures to prevent unauthorized disclosure of or access to that information.
+If we share non-public information about the Adloop Media Optimisation Platform with you, you must keep it confidential and use reasonable security measures to prevent unauthorized disclosure of or access to that information.

 15.1 Adloop will process personal data as both 1) data controller; and 2) data processor on documented instructions from you as the data controller.

 15.3 As a data processor, we process such personal data which you have provided to us (including collected or generated through the use of the Service) for the purpose of providing the Service.
 This processing of personal data is governed by a separate Data Processing Agreement entered into between you and us in connection with your signing up for the Service, which is attached hereto as Annex 1.